 Related: Extrinsic and intrinsic motivators such as social contact, belonging, praise and social recognition can be more difficult in remote settings—but there are methods to improve mobile work and accomplish impactful external and personal outcomes.

-Every company should be operating an employee service and milestone award program, though the specifics depend on your mission and values.
+Every company should be operating an employee service and/or milestone award program, though the specifics depend on your mission and values.
 Your program should be strategic to drive behavior in your organization, align with your company objectives and allow for departmental flexibility and corporate oversight.
-When companies invest in employee years of service award programs, it has a positive effect not only on retention but also on engagement, culture and employee wellbeing.
+When companies invest in these programs, it has a positive effect not only on retention but also on engagement, culture and employee wellbeing.
 When years of service award programs were linked to organizational values—in other words, when they reinforced the outcomes and behaviors most associated with the company’s guiding beliefs—the programs were more likely to lead to a higher perceived return on investment among employees.

-If you don’t already have an employee service anniversary award program, consider adopting one.
-If you do, make sure it is aligned to the participants' personalized needs and reflects how much your company cares.
+If you don’t already have an employee milestone award program, consider adopting one.
+If you do, make sure it is aligned to the participants’ personalized needs and reflects how much your company cares.